kushal-dudipala/sysmon/README.md

 ## Contributing

-This program was written in like 2 days by a sleepy undergrad. if you look for long enough, youll find bugs; please let me know!
+This program was written in like 2 days by a tired undergrad. if you look for long enough, youll find bugs; please let me know!

 ## Future Expansions